Horses in the Battle of Mohács

 The problem at Mohács

-Unfortunately, the Hussars of the Hungarian right-wing, the ones who were successfully scattering the Rumelian Sipahies, didn’t chase the enemy far enough.
-As a result of this, the Sipahies were able to regroup and return just in time when General Tomori’s heavy cavalry started to attack the Ottoman infantry in the above-described manner.
+Unfortunately, the Hussars of the Hungarian right wing, the ones who were successfully scattering the Rumelian Sipahies, didn’t chase the enemy far enough.
+As a result of this, the Sipahies were able to regroup and return just in time when General Tomori’s heavy cavalry started to attack the Ottoman infantry in an above-described manner.
 Soon, the horses of the heavy cavalry got too tired because they had to carry out extra maneuvers against the attacking Sipahies.

 Both the Ottomans and the Hungarians used different ways of breeding and preparing their animals.
-Hungarians had developed agriculture and they could feed their horses with grain forage but at the same time, they brought up the foals keeping them outdoor.
-As a result of this, the Hungarian horse was a war animal that grew up outdoor but was fed with fodder regularly.
-In the West, horses were not growing up in the field, freely, while they were not foraged properly in the East.
+Hungarians had developed agriculture and they could feed their horses with grain forage but at the same time, they brought up the foals keeping them outdoors.
+As a result of this, the Hungarian horse was a war animal that grew up outdoors but was fed with fodder regularly.
+In the West, horses were not growing up in the field, freely, while they did not forage properly in the East.
 All of these elements are important to understand the difference between the cavalry tactics of Eastern and Western people: and only this can make us fully understand why the Hungarian Hussars were so successful, combining the benefits of both points of the compass.